All articles

 Barter like a local at Hong Kong’s markets

 Haggle your way through Hong Kong’s lively marketplaces, renowned for authentic street food, on-trend leather goods and unbeatable souvenirs.
-Find the perfect gift at the Ladies’ Market, spend an afternoon soaking up the incredible scents at the Flower Market, or watch Temple Street Market come alive after sunset.
+Spend an afternoon soaking up the incredible scents at the Flower Market or watch Temple Street Market come alive after sunset.

 See the city lights on a harbour cruise

 No trip is complete without a ride on one of the city’s historic red-sail Chinese junk boats.
-This enduring symbol of Hong Kong – recognised since the Han dynasty – invites you to climb aboard and secure the best seats in town for the spectacular nightly Symphony of Lights show and witness the city illuminate in an eruption of striking neon.
+This enduring symbol of Hong Kong – recognised since the Han dynasty – invites you to climb aboard and secure the best seats in town for the spectacular nightly Symphony of Lights show, where the city illuminates in an eruption of striking neon.

 Explore Hong Kong’s backyard